 The University of Bergen has created a new centre to strengthen research on a sustainable ocean and to give scientific advice to authorities and international bodies.

-By establishing the Centre for Sustainable Global Ocean Governance and Research, the University of Bergen (UiB) aims to make research and science diplomacy a key part of Norway's contribution towards a sustainable ocean, one of the UN's 17 Sustainable Development Goals (SDGs) in Agenda 2030.
+By establishing the Ocean Sustainability Centre, the University of Bergen (UiB) aims to make research and science diplomacy a key part of Norway's contribution towards a sustainable ocean, one of the UN's 17 Sustainable Development Goals (SDGs) in Agenda 2030.

 In February 2018, UiB will host a national conference on the role of Norwegian universities in the implementation of the SDGs.